 FULL ARTISTIC BIOGRAPHY

-In December 2014, the Museo Internazionale Italia Arte of Turin, held a retrospective entitled "Mystical Treasures - Works 2007-2014," accompanied by a catalog that included the works of his abstract period for the first time.
-Again in 2014, his work was included in a group exhibition entitled "Sentieri di Pensieri," that was held at the Italian Cultural Institute in Vienna.
-His wearable artwork/clothing was exhibited for the first time and was then featured in the national daily Italian newspaper La Stampa.
+In December 2014, the MIIT, Museo Internazionale Italia Arte of Turin, realized a retrospective entitled "Mystical Treasures - Works 2007-2014" accompanied by a catalogue that collected for the first time the works of his abstract period.
+Again in 2014, in Vienna, at the Italian Cultural Institute, in the collective exhibition "Sentieri di Pensieri", Magnani exhibited for the first time a wearable artwork worn which was then published by the national daily newspaper La Stampa.

-His keenness for charity projects has brought him to support associations like the Akbaraly Foundation (Madagascar), United Charity (Germany) and Ring14 (Italy).
+His keenness for Charity projects has brought him to support associations like the Akbaraly Foundation (Madagascar), United Charity (Germany) and Ring14 (Italy).

-In April 2016, following the invitation of the director Giovanni Sciola, he returned to the Italian Cultural Institute in Prague with "Magnum Opus," an exhibition held on the occasion of the international academic conference "Greed of the Unknown."
-In May of 2016, at the Zhou Brothers Art Center in Chicago, he created the collection "Universal Flag," which was then exhibited in the homonymous exhibition, curated by Sergio Gomez, at the ACS Gallery.
-In November of the same year, the documentary film "Enrico Magnani - Mystical Treasures" was made and broadcast on national television on January 10, 2017.
+In April 2016, following the invitation of the director Giovanni Sciola, he came back to the Italian Cultural Institute of Prague with the "Magnum Opus" exhibition held on the occasion of the international academic conference "Greed of the Unknown".
+In May of 2016 in Chicago, at the Zhou Brothers Art Center, he created the collection "Universal Flag" displayed in the homonymous exhibition, curated by Sergio Gomez, at the ACS Gallery.
+In November of the same year the documentary film "Enrico Magnani - Mystical Treasures" was made and broadcast on national channels on January 10, 2017.